serhattagcaa/nutella-simple-app/README.md

 ## 🎯 Project Highlights
 - Pixel-perfect alignment for a clean and precise UI.
-- Responsive design that works across different devices and screen sizes.
 - Animated elements to enhance the user experience.
 - Custom theme for Nutella with Ramadan season-specific content.